Discover the approach of functional medicine to Acne to solve it for good.

 Gut health analysis

-If there are potential imbalances in the digestive system, tests can be used to determine the state of your gut health, such as a comprehensive stool test to look for dysbiosis or intestinal permeability, or a breath test to identify if small bacterial overgrowth (SIBO) is present (43).
+If there are potential imbalances in the digestive system, tests can be used to determine the state of your gut health.
+For example, a comprehensive stool test to look for dysbiosis or intestinal permeability, or a breath test to identify if small bacterial overgrowth (SIBO) is present (43).

-The functional medicine approach to acne - solutions to resolve acne
+The approach of functional medicine to acne - solutions to resolve acne

 So now we have a clearer picture of the key causes and factors that drive acne, as well as the conventional approach and key tests that can pinpoint underlying factors.